 - Check your route before you depart and ensure you have winter tires that meet BC's winter tire laws and are appropriate for the conditions.
-You can also prep your vehicle for winter driving conditions by visiting a BCAA Auto Service Centre, where you can get a free brake inspection until March 31, 2022.
+You can also prep your vehicle for winter driving conditions by visiting a BCAA Auto Service Centre, where you can get a free brake inspection for a limited time*.

 - Review your Membership plan to make sure you have the right level of coverage.
 With a Plus or Premier BCAA Membership, you’ll get up to 160/320 km of towing distance, road interruption cover and more.
 If you need to upgrade your BCAA Membership, be sure to upgrade or make any changes well before you leave by logging in to your BCAA Online Account or calling us at 1.888.268.2222.

 - Download our BCAA Mobile App, your ultimate travel companion.
 In addition to helping you get faster Roadside Assistance, you can access real-time travel conditions and savings from BCAA Rewards Partners along the way.
 Learn more about how to get the most out of your BCAA Mobile App.